-The effect of using Nadsat instead of standard English words in the passage quoted above is to position Alex and his gang as a counter-culture not only based on their actions and in opposition to the law, but particularly through their use of language.
-Even more so, the dynamics of verbal form in literature are overtly (and, arguably, radically) laid bare because Burgess situates his story in a timeless frame that is not bound to a specific geographical location.
+The effect of using Nadsat instead of standard English words in the passage quoted above positions Alex and his gang as a counter-culture, but not only based on their actions that oppose the law, but particularly through their use of language.
+Even more so, the dynamics of verbal form in literature are overtly and radically laid bare because Burgess situates his story in a timeless frame that is not bound to a specific geographical location.
 Rather than using slang terms of Burgess’s Manchester in the 1960s, this translocation has the effect that language becomes a tool to undermine any notion of a specific time and space and instead to show what can be done with it.
-Unlike Sterne, who alters the then-normalised register and syntax of his novel, Burgess radicalises his use of language by extending his lexis with invented words, which are influenced by another real language with the consequence that the fact that a fictive story-world only exists in and as language is foregrounded, while simultaneously keeping the fictional pact intact.
+Unlike Sterne, who alters the then-normalised register and syntax of his novel, Burgess radicalises his use of language by extending his lexis with invented words.
+These are however influenced by yet another real language with the consequence that a fictive story-world only exists in and as language is foregrounded, while simultaneously keeping the fictional pact intact.

 Generic Form

 Sterne’s Tristram Shandy breaks with the dominant genre-specific novelistic conventions of its time on numerous levels, but the focus here is on the temporal sequentiality of the narrative structure since it so radically puts into practice the dynamics of generic forms.
 The eighteenth-century novel is marked by a strong realist framework, which is rendered in a plotting from beginning, to middle, and finally to end.
 This traditional narrative progress is typical for the historical novel, which sees the hero’s birth as a natural starting point that need not be discussed any further.
-For Tristram, however, the chance versus the teleology of his conception is of more interest than the actual fact of his life’s beginning to the effect that his narrative stance not only provides a deviation from tradition, but also a critical look onto it.
+For Tristram, however, the chance versus the teleology of his conception is more important than the reality of his life’s beginning.
+The effect is that his narrative stance not only provides a deviation from tradition, but also enables a critical look onto it.

-What Tristram achieves with his unconventional temporality is that he actually makes his readers aware of the world-creating potential of the linguistic system, which is mirrored in Enlightenment’s philosophical engagement with language, particularly evident in John Locke’s An Essay Concerning Humane Understanding (1689), which was to become the central influence on English empiricism due to its focus on philosophy of language and the mind, metaphysics, and epistemology.
+What Tristram achieves with his unconventional temporality is that he actually makes his readers aware of the world-creating potential of the linguistic system, which is mirrored in Enlightenment’s philosophical engagement with language.
+This is particularly evident in John Locke’s An Essay Concerning Humane Understanding (1689), which was to become the central influence on English empiricism due to its focus on philosophy of language and the mind, metaphysics, and epistemology.
 Locke’s key argument is that human beings are born with a blank mind, which is later filled by experience.
 This blank slate – the beginning of every human rationality – also forms the actual beginning of Tristram Shandy:

 [Y]ou may take my word, that nine parts in ten of a man’s sense or his nonsense, his successes and miscarriages in this world, depend upon their motions and activity, and the different tracts and trains you put them into, so that when they are once set a-going, whether right or wrong, ’tis not a half-penny matter, – away they go cluttering like hey-go mad; and by treading the same steps over and over again, they presently make a road of it, as plain and as smooth as a garden-walk, which, when they are once used to, the Devil himself sometimes shall not be able to drive them off it.